Fiordland: Ecology

-The area has been categorised as the Fiordland temperate forests ecoregion, having a variety of habitats and due to its isolation a high number of endemic plants.
-Much of Fiordland is heavily forested except for locations where surface rock exposures are extensive.
+The area has been categorised as the Fiordland temperate forests ecoregion, having a variety of habitats and, due to its isolation, a high number of endemic plants.
+Much of Fiordland is heavily forested, except for locations where surface rock exposures are extensive.
 The natural habitats are almost completely unspoilt.
-Nothofagus beech trees are dominant in many locations, silver beech (Nothofagus menziesii) in the fiords and red beech (Nothofagus fusca) in the inland valleys.
-In the understory there are a wide variety of shrubs and ferns, including crown fern (Blechnum discolor), areas of scrubby herbs above the treeline, patches of bog next to mountain streams and finally an area of rimu (Dacrydium cupressinum)-dominated sand dunes in the Waitutu area on the south coast.
-Despite a latitude in the mid 40s, the treeline is generally below 1000 m because of the cool summers and the influence of the southern ocean on the climate.
+Nothofagus "beech trees" are dominant in many locations, silver beech (Nothofagus menziesii) in the fiords and red beech (Nothofagus fusca) in the inland valleys.
+In the understory there are a wide variety of shrubs and ferns, including crown fern (Blechnum discolor), areas of scrubby herbs above the treeline, patches of bog next to mountain streams and finally an area of rimu (Dacrydium cupressinum)-dominated dunes in the Waitutu area on the south coast.
+Despite a latitude in the mid-40s, the treeline is generally below 1000 m because of the cool summers and the influence of the Southern Ocean on the climate.

 The area is home to threatened native bird species, such as the flightless takahē and kiwi, blue duck (whio), and yellowhead (mōhua).
 The takahē was presumed to have been extinct for 50 years before a small remaining population was discovered in Fiordland's Murchison Mountains in 1948.
 Since then, that area has been managed by the Department of Conservation, trapping stoats and controlling deer, helping takahē numbers in the area to increase to over 200 and remain at that level.

-There are also a great number of insects and one indigenous reptile, the Fiordland skink (Oligosoma acrinasum).
+There are also a high number of insects and one indigenous reptile, the Fiordland skink (Oligosoma acrinasum).
 There are around 300 insect species endemic to the Fiordland region, many of them sizeable, such as weta, large caddis, and giant weevils, and some of them unusual, such as egg-laying worms, alpine cicadas, and brightly coloured alpine moths.
 There are six species of native sandflies (blackfly, Simuliidae) with one endemic to Fiordland.

 Most of the area falls under the protection of the Fiordland National Park, part of the Te Wahipounamu World Heritage Site.
 Fiordland National Park has an area of 12,600 square kilometres, making it the largest national park in New Zealand and one of the larger parks in the world, containing many tourist attractions, such as Milford Sound, Doubtful Sound and the Milford Track.
-The main threat to natural habitats is from introduced species, especially red deer, but these are now being hunted out of the area, and furthermore the park includes a number of small offshore islands which are free from introduced species and are designated Specially Protected Areas.
+The main threat to natural habitats is from introduced species, especially red deer, but these are now being hunted out of the area, and furthermore, the park includes a number of small offshore islands which are free from introduced species and are designated Specially Protected Areas.

 Marine reserves

 Ten marine reserves have been established in Fiordland to protect a wide variety of species and habitats.

-The original two reserves were established at the request of New Zealand Federation of Commercial Fishermen in 1993:
+The original two reserves were established at the request of the New Zealand Federation of Commercial Fishermen in 1993: